baskerville/plato/doc/GUIDE.md

 If the command runs successfully, a file named `.metadata.json` will appear in the given directory.

-The initial importation is done with `plato -I LIBRARY_PATH`.
+The initial import is done with `plato -I LIBRARY_PATH`.
 What this does is to search for files in `LIBRARY_PATH` that aren't referenced by `.metadata.json` and save the results in `.metadata-imported.json`.

 At this stage the imported metadata contains the following keys:

-- `added`: the date of importation.
+- `added`: the date of import.
 - `file`: an object with the following keys:
 	- `path`: the path of the document relative to `LIBRARY_PATH`.
 	- `kind`: the lowercased file extension.